-Moreover, at European level, all EU institutions and players agree that the future European economy will be based on knowledge.
-Thus there will be a need for more people having specific skills in order to fit easily into the labour market.
-The European Strategy for 2020 is specifically stressing the need for improvement of the educational systems’ performance and the importance of enhancing the attractiveness of higher education systems for students.
+At the European level, all EU institutions and players agree that the future European economy will be based on knowledge.
+Thus, more people will need to have specific skills in order to fit easily into the labour market.
+The European is specifically stressing the need for improvement of the educational systems’ performance and the importance of enhancing the attractiveness of higher education systems for students.

-In terms of funding, with a budget of € 14.7 billion, Erasmus + is the new program that brings together seven former existing EU programs in the fields of education, training and youth.
-You will find in the documents and links section (just for members) the funding opportunities for training and youth.
+In terms of funding, with a budget of € 14.7 billion, Erasmus + is the new programme for Education, Training and Sport (2014-2020) that brings together seven former existing EU programmes in the fields of education, training and youth.
+You will find in the documents and links section (for members only) the funding opportunities for training and youth.

 An offer adapted to the needs of mountain people and territories

 The supply of education and training must be consistent with current and future needs of the local economy.
 Thus, it must provide the skills required by the regional labour market.

 In addition to general skills required at European level in the field of information and communication technologies, renewable energy, engineering, etc. mountain regions need people trained for specific jobs in the tourism and hospitality sector, food processing, local industry and other different seasonal sectors.
 Special attention must also be given to gender issues.

 Two European instruments offer new possibilities to specifically address the difficult access to job in remote areas: The Youth Employment Initiative and Youth Guarantee.

 They represent interesting opportunities for mountain areas, where the percentage of youth unemployment can be high.

 To ensure the provision of a suitable, high-quality offer of education and training Euromontana chose to work with its members on this theme.
 Through our activities we ask for supply of education and training that is both diverse and focused on key needs and the context of mountain regions, with an integrated approach.